When you’re choosing which cinema to visit, you’re going to want to look at the big picture…

 Best for: programming beyond cinema

-As the name suggests this handsome former Salvation Army Hall offers cinema, live music, comedy, and theatre.
-Cinema-wise they’re definitely in favour of more indepdent, arthouse stuff, although they do occasionally screen some the bigger blockbusters.
-We’re particularly fond of them for their ‘baby-safe’ screenings on Tuesday mornings, offering mums and dads the chance to catch a film worry-free and instead, openly ooh and ah along with their little’uns.
+As the name suggests, this handsome former Salvation Army Hall offers cinema, live music, comedy, and theatre.
+Cinema-wise they’re definitely in favour of more independent, arthouse stuff, although they do occasionally screen some of the bigger blockbusters.
+We’re particularly fond of them for their ‘baby-safe’ screenings at Tuesday lunchtimes, offering mums and dads the chance to catch a film worry-free and instead, openly ooh and ah along with their little’uns.

 The Phoenix | Finchley